yera888/IY-Team7/doc/object-Oriented-Design/YarahDesign.md

 ##### 2.2.1.4 Remove Listing
 Sellers will be able to delete listings that either have not sold or are no longer willing to sell.
 ##### 2.2.1.5 View Stats
 Sellers will be able to view an overview of all their relevant statistics.
-Such as: Listing views, Revenue, and completed shipments.
+Such as: Listing views, Revenue, and Completed shipments.

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up